I call Deputy Bailey to announce the Order of Business.

 The most recent note I have on this is dated 18 September, which I have already read into the record of the House.
-When I last inquired of the Minister a month ago, the problem seemed to relate to finding a supplier or pharmacy in Ireland which would be willing and capable of providing the product and ensuring it was up to standard in pharmaceutical regulations, safety and so on.
+When I last inquired of the Minister a month ago, the problem seemed to relate to finding a supplier or pharmacy in Ireland which would be willing and capable of providing the product and ensuring it was up to standard in respect of pharmaceutical regulations, safety and so on.

 People are going into pharmacies in the Netherlands.

 I will ask the Minister, Deputy Harris, to provide the Taoiseach with an up-to-date response.